Royal Holloway, University of London

 What you need to know

 Added value: The Founder's Building houses a Picture Gallery with over 70 paintings from the High Victorian period collected by Thomas Holloway.
 The plate glass Windsor Building was completed in 2007 with a state-of-the-art 400-seat auditorium and lecture rooms.
 A major new student amenity called the Hub has created a student village environment in the residential part of the campus.
 There is a range of sporting facilities and a good careers service dedicated to supporting students and graduates.
-A brand new Caryl Churchill Theatre for the drama department opened only this year, while development of a multi-purpose cultural space in the old Victorian Boiler House is due for completion in September 2014.
+A brand new Caryl Churchill Theatre for the drama department opened in 2013, while development of a multi-purpose cultural space in the old Victorian Boiler House has recently been re-developed, with further plans to extend this in place.

 Any accommodation?
 Something to suit all tastes and budgets as halls vary in size, appearance, age and atmosphere.
-A standard single room in college halls ranges from £3,983 to £4,121 for a 30-week let, with shared rooms costing less and ensuites more.
+A room in the halls of residence ranges from £3,165 to £5,822; with twin-shared rooms towards the lower end of the range, and ensuites towards the upper end.
 There are a limited number of postgrad rooms also available at varied rates.

 Cheap to live there?
-Not bad- the average monthly rent for most private sector properties in the area varies between £300 and £400 per person per month.
+Not particularly- the average monthly rent for most private sector properties in the area is roughly £400 per person.

 Transport links: Good road, rail and air links.
 London is 19 miles away and about 35 minutes by rail, while a college bus covers local areas and Egham station.

 Fees: Fixed at £9,000 per year for home and EU full-time undergrads.
-Overseas students pay more, with prices varying from £12,600 to £14,250 depending on the course.
-Students spending a year abroad or a year in industry pay 15 per cent of the fee for that year.
+Overseas students pay more, with prices varying from £12,900 to £14,600 depending on the course.
+Students spending a year abroad pay 15 per cent, and for a year in industry it is 20 per cent of the fee for that year.

-Bursaries: The National Scholarship is worth £3,000 for the first year of study and converts to a Royal Holloway Bursary in each year thereafter.
+Bursaries: The National Scholarship is worth £2,500 for the first year of study and converts to a Royal Holloway Bursary in each year thereafter.
 To be eligible you must be a home full-time undergrad with a household income of below £25,000 and a Government Maintenance Grant.
 A bursary of £750 per year is available for eligible students with a household income of less than £42,600 per year, with the amount offered increasing depending on your financial situation.
-There are various scholarships on offer.
+There are various scholarships on offer, see here for more information.

 The fun stuff